-M-PT 401 Serving on the Pastoral Staff (2) A study of the theology of the local church, giving particular attention to the theology of the pastoral office and the outworking of this theology in local church ministry.
-The course is designed to prepare the student to work effectively as part of a pastoral staff (e.g., youth pastor, minister of music), or as part of a field council on a mission field.
+M-PT 401 Serving on the Pastoral Staff (2) A study of the theology of the local church, giving particular attention to the theology of church leadership and the outworking of this theology in day-to-day local church ministry.
+The course is designed to prepare the student to serve effectively as part of a pastoral staff (e.g., assistant pastor, youth pastor, music pastor), or as part of a field council on a mission field.

-M-PT 402 Contemporary Youth Issues (2) An exploration of the top issues that face today's fundamental youth ministers.
-The issues will be selected from a survey taken among youth ministers.
-The class also examines how these issues affect the future ministries of the class members.
+M-PT 402 Contemporary Youth Issues (2) An exploration, discussion of, and response to the top issues that face today's youth ministries.
+Special attention is given to responding to these issues with a biblically-based, gospel-centered approach.
+The class also emphasizes how this approach is to be the model response to any future youth ministry issues the class members will face.